 - From Venue Manager, go to Reports > All reports.

-- Search for and select the Revenue Recognition report.
+- Search for and select Revenue Recognition.

 Filter your results